BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

     14 | 0 0 0

-where the numbers on the Y axis represent the game state and the numbers on the X the actions.
+Where the numbers on the Y axis represent the game state and the numbers on the X the actions.

     0 = Down
     1 = Stay